Protecting the Confidentiality of Your Protected Health Information

 • Your transactions with others (your providers, employer, or other health plans)

-We may amend this Notice of Privacy Practices periodically and you may obtain a current copy of the Notice by contacting an Aspire Health Plan member service representative or the Privacy Office.
-We also have this Privacy Notice posted on our Aspire Health Plan member website.
+We may amend this Notice of Privacy Practices periodically and you may obtain a current copy of the Notice by obtaining from the Aspire Health Plan website or the Privacy Office.

-The Aspire Health Plan Plans will use and disclose your PHI for the following types of activities:
+The Aspire Health Plan will use and disclose your PHI for the following types of activities:

 • For Payment: Payment means our activities to pay for the medical services provided to you, including billing, claims management, and collection activities.
-Payment activities also include our work in determining eligibility, claims processing, assessing medical necessity and utilization review.
+Payment activities also include our work in coordinating care, determining eligibility, claims processing, assessing medical necessity and utilization review.
+Specifically, we may use your health history and other PHI to decide whether a treatment is medically necessary and what the payment should be.
+During this process, we may share information with your health care provider.

 • To Business Associates: Aspire Health Plan may contract with other organizations called “Business Associates” to provide services on our behalf.
 As these services are performed by our Business Associates, PHI may be accessed or disclosed.
 We will enter into an agreement with Business Associates that explicitly set forth the requirements associated with the protection and safeguarding of your PHI.

 • For Fundraising: Aspire Health Plan may contact you during fundraising campaigns.
-Aspire Health Plan is a not-for-profit organization.
-As such, we may engage in fundraising efforts to support our mission.
 We may use and disclose your PHI to contact you regarding our fundraising efforts.
 You have the right to “opt out” of receiving fundraising communications by following the opt out instructions on the communication or contacting our Compliance Officer and making a request to opt-out of receiving fundraising communications.

 • Appointment reminders and treatment options: We may use and disclose your PHI to contact you and remind you of an appointment.
 We may use or disclose your PHI to inform you of potential treatment options or alternatives.
 We may use and disclose your PHI to inform you of other health-related benefits and services that may be of interest to you.